 Global Picketline is an international campaign, so all the workers, union officials and activists involved in the campaign can’t actually meet together.
-But we imagine the campaign being developed by all of us sitting together at the same table.
+But we imagine a campaign being developed by all of us sitting together at the same table.

-As we develop a Global Picketline, it becomes clear that particular workers, union officials and activists are much better placed to assist in developing solidarity activities.
+In any dispute particular workers, union officials and activists are much better placed to assist in developing solidarity activities.

 We have called the workers and activists best placed to assist in a dispute the right people around the table.
 If they can effectively work together, they can develop an international solidarity strategy to help workers win.

 The right people around the table need to be supportive of international solidarity, and they need to be supportive of a strategy that brings together workers, union officials and activists from many unions, workplaces, industries and countries, meeting as comrades in a constructive discussion to help fellow workers.